CantBeSubh/College/README.md

 # College
 VIT-C Coding stuff

-Sem1 and Sem2 were lost in a format :(
+Sem1 and Sem2 were lost in a format D: